Aan03/cycling_dashboard_uni/README.md

 "password" : "[Enter password of report creator]"}

 ## Testing
-1. Run the following command from the main [/comp0034-cw2-g-team11](/) directory to initiate testing:
+1. Run the following command from the main [/comp0034-cw2-g-team11](/) directory to initiate testing (using pytest):

     pytest -v -W ignore::DeprecationWarning

+2. The [tests/conftest.py](/tests/conftest.py) file defines fixtures such as the flask test client for routes testing and the chrome driver for selenium testing.

-2. The tests for the API routes can be found in the [tests/test_api.py](/testing/test_api.py) file.
+3. The tests for the API routes can be found in the [tests/test_api_routes.py](/tests/test_api_routes.py) file.
+(Non-pytest API tests can be found in the [Postman.co screenshots folder](screenshots\api_postman.co_screenshots))

+4. The tests for the other flask routes can be found in the [tests/test_other_routes.py](/tests/test_other_routes.py) file.

+5. The selenium tests can be found in the [tests/test_selenium.py](/tests/test_selenium.py) file.

-3. A copy of the clean [cycle_parking.db](/main_flask_app/data/cycle_parking.db) database file is used for testing purposes.
+6. A copy of the clean [cycle_parking.db](/main_flask_app/data/cycle_parking.db) database file is used for testing purposes.
 This test database is generated as the [test.db](/tests/test.db) file.
 The dataset database is also used.